syntrust/research/PrivateL1.md

-# Private L1: Privacy as a First-Class Citizen in Ethereum’s Long-Term Roadmap
+# Private L1: Privacy as a First-Class Citizen in the Strawmap

 ## 1. Introduction